apache/fluo-website/tour/application-configuration.md

 If you want instances of an Observer to behave differently and share code, one way to accomplish this is with per observer configuration.
 When setting up an observer call one of the [ObserverSpecification][ospec] methods that takes configuration.
-When an observer is initalized it can access this configuration by calling [Observer.Context.getObserverConfiguration()][ocgp].
+When an observer is initialized it can access this configuration by calling [Observer.Context.getObserverConfiguration()][ocgp].

 The code below shows an example of setting configuration for an Observer.
 This example simulates an observer that can export rows to a mysql table.
 The example configures two instances of an observer using the same class with different configuration.
 Even though the observers use the same class, the two instances must observe different columns.
-Thats why the code derives the observed column based on the observer configuration.
+That is why the code derives the observed column based on the observer configuration.
 Notice the mysql database is obtained from application configuration by the observer and the table is obtained from observer configuration.